Java sparrow: Description

 The Java sparrow is about 15 to 17 cm in length from the beak to its tip of tail feathers.
 Although only about the size of a house sparrow, it may be the largest species in the estrildid family.
 The mean body mass is 24.5 g, making it slightly heavier than its nearest known rival, the black-bellied seedeater.
 The adult is unmistakable, with its grey upperparts and breast, pink belly, white-cheeked black head, red eye-ring, pink feet and thick red bill.

 Both sexes are similar.
 Immature birds have brown upperparts and pale brown underparts, and a plain head.
 Very young birds have a black beak with a pink base.

 The call is a chip, and the song is a rapid series of call notes chipchipchipchipchipchip.

+Java sparrows produce distinct trill-calls in different behavioral contexts, according to a study by Furutani et al. (2018).
+These trill-calls, though acoustically similar, vary based on their repetition rate, which changes depending on the situation.
+In aggressive interactions, the sparrows emit faster trill-calls with higher sound pressure levels and entropy.
+In contrast, during affiliative behaviors, the trill-calls are slower and softer.
+This variation in trill-calls plays a crucial role in the birds' social communication, helping them convey different intentions based on the context.

 Habitat

 The Java sparrow is a very gregarious bird which feeds mainly on grain and other seeds.
 It frequents open grassland and cultivation, and was formerly a pest in rice fields, hence its scientific name.
 The nest is constructed in a tree or building, and up to eight eggs are laid.